divyaang/-InstaBot/README.md

 # -InstaBot

-This Project was done as part of Data Science and Machine Learning Course offered by Coding Ninjas.
-The project was divided into two parts: Part-I and Part-II.
+This project was divided into two parts: Part-I and Part-II.

 Motivation: Your friend has opened a new Food Blogging handle on Instagram and wants to get famous.
 He wants to follow a lot of people so that he can get noticed quickly but it is a tedious task so he asks you to help him.
 As you have just learned automation using Selenium, you decided to help him by creating an Instagram Bot.